cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

 }
 ```

-Assign the Cube prefab that made previously to the 'CubePrfb' property in GameManager Inspector.
+Assign the Cube prefab that made previously to the `CubePrfb` property in GameManager Inspector.

 ![assign cube prefab](./images/assign-cube-prefab.png)